go-doudou/go-doudou.github.io/docs/guide/deployment.md

 3. If you still want to use memberlist service discovery mechanism, there are two options: `deployment` kind which is stateless and `statefulset` kind which is stateful.

-4. Go-doudou supports `deployment` kind and `statefulset` kind at the same time.
+4. `go-doudou` supports `deployment` kind and `statefulset` kind at the same time.
 You can deploy all of services to one kind or mix two kinds.

 5. Recommend to deploy seed instances as `statefulset` kind at least.
 Compare to `deployment` kind, `statefulset` kind container has fixed container name and `hostname`, you can configure a `headless` service endpoint to get a dns address directly locating to the container.
 The dns address pattern is `container-hostname.service-metadata-name.my-namespace.svc.cluster-domain.example`, for example, `seed-2.seed-svc-headless.default.svc.cluster.local`.
 Even if seed instances restarted by any possible reason, dns addresses won't be changed, you won't need to change the value of `GDD_MEM_SEED` environment variable for other instances, so you can get a more stable and more maintainable cluster.
 Please refer to [DNS for Services and Pods](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/) to learn more.